Nursery Lead Teacher

 ROLE OBJECTIVE

 To provide the highest possible quality education and care experiences in collaboration with colleagues and families.
 As a lead teacher you will be responsible for creating a nurturing and stimulating learning environment within a specific classroom or group of children.
-You will play a crucial role in implementing the principles and teacher responsibilities of Aurora International School of the Arts and the Education Project of Reggio Emilia, fostering children’s holistic development, and guiding their learning experiences.
+You will play a crucial role in implementing the principles and teacher responsibilities of Aurora International School of the Arts and the Reggio Emilia Experience, fostering children’s holistic development, and guiding their learning experiences.

 1. Curriculum Planning and Implementation: